MrCausality/logs-analysis-project/README.md

        count(*),
        title
 FROM articles
-JOIN log ON log.path LIKE CONCAT('%',articles.slug,'%')
+JOIN log ON log.path = '/article/' || articles.slug
 WHERE status LIKE '%200%'
 GROUP BY path,
          title